cds 1.4.0

 struct functor {

-If the item with key equal to val is not found the function return false.
+If the item with key equal to key is not found the function return false.

 Note the hash functor should accept a parameter of type Q that can be not the same as value_type.

-template<class GC, class OrderedList, class Traits = split_list::type_traits>
+template<class GC, class OrderedList, class Traits = split_list::traits>

 template<typename Q , typename Less >